 Nick has spent almost 40 years in Insurance sales and executive management.
 For the last 4 years, he has owned his own agency specializing in the mortgage servicing area.
 Nick is semi-retired and has been married to his wife Kelli for 30 years.
 They have three grown children.

 Vice President of Business Development

 Doris Beaulieu is Vice-President of Business Development at Valero Corporation Inc. He graduated from Laval University in Quebec City, Canada, and joined the company 35 years ago.
 He moved to the U.S. In 1996 with his wife of 40 years and two daughters.
 Doris occupied various functions within the company, and he is now developing the logistics in Mexico.
 He has joined the Board of Directors of Family Endeavors in 2015 and raised close to $100,00 in 2016 byompeting at the Dancing With The Stars annual fundraising event.

 Fairweather Lodge Resident

 Will has been an active Fairweather Lodge member since May of 1994.
 He is the President and Medication Monitor of Progressive Lodge and has also taken the lead in managing the lodge bank account and assisting his fellow lodge members with day to day living skills.

-After a few months of entering the program Will began working for Fairweather Professional Services, now known as Endeavors Unlimited in their janitorial and landscaping crew, but he resigned a few years ago.
+After a few months of entering the program, Will began working for Fairweather Professional Services, now known as Endeavors Unlimited in their janitorial and landscaping crew.
+He resigned several years ago.
 He volunteers with the San Antonio Club House in his spare time.
-Throughout his 24 years with the Fairweather Lodge Program he has received numerous awards including Employee of the month, Employee of the year, Client of the quarter, and Client of the year.
+Throughout his 24 years with the Fairweather Lodge Program, he has received numerous awards including Employee of the Month, Employee of the Year, Client of the Quarter, and Client of the Year.